Explore Western Arkansas’ Mountain Frontier

 Where to Wander, Fish, or Bike

 Western Arkansas’ Mountain Frontier includes Artist Point, voted one of the most photographic spots in America and located on Scenic Byway 71, eight miles north of Mountainburg.
 White Rock Mountain also rewards visitors with lovely scenic views and is best known as the hub of several Ozark National Forest hiking trails, including the 1.5-mile loop trail around the rim of mountaintop, the 13.4-mile Shores Lake loop trail and the renowned Ozark Highlands Trail.
 The Arkansas River offers many access points where locks and dams form pools stocked with bass, crappie, catfish and bream.
-The Arkansas River is also the site of the Big Bass Bonanza, the state’s largest amateur fishing tournament.
 Another fishing site is Lake Fort Smith, a 1,390-acre reservoir with marina and boat rentals at Lake Fort Smith State Park.
 The state park facilities also include lodging, camping and RV sites with access to kayaking, hiking and biking.
 For backpackers, the park offers the western terminus of the 270-mile Ozark Highlands National Recreation Trail.

 Another major attraction for hikers is the Ouachita National Recreation Trail, which is the longest hiking trail in Arkansas at 223 miles.
 The trail runs from Talimena State Park in Oklahoma all the way to Pinnacle Mountain State Park in Little Rock.
 The 108-mile stretch from AR 88 (Talimena National Scenic Byway) to Scenic Hwy.
 7 north of Hot Springs is open to mountain bikers, making it the longest mountain biking trail in Arkansas.
 This rugged, challenging terrain earned EPIC status from the International Mountain Biking Association.